-For example, ZenLedger integrates with most popular crypto wallets and exchanges to automatically import transactions and calculate the cost basis and capital gain or loss of each trade.
+For example, ZenLedger integrates with the most popular crypto wallets and exchanges to automatically import transactions and calculate the cost basis and capital gain or loss of each trade.
 The software then auto-populates popular IRS forms, such as Form 1040 Schedule D and Form 8949, with the correct data to avoid any mistakes.

-In addition to reducing errors and finding ways to lower taxes, there’s at least one reported IRS case that suggests that taxpayers could be relieved of penalties if software is to blame for mistakes.
+In addition to reducing errors and finding ways to lower taxes, there’s at least one reported IRS case that suggests that taxpayers could be relieved of penalties if the software is to blame for mistakes.
 In other words, the simple act of using reputable tax software could absolve you from the penalties associated with any mistakes that the software makes.

 You should weigh the cost of crypto tax solutions with their benefits.
 While simple solutions may be the cheapest option, many of them lack features that may save you a lot more money in the long run.
 You should also ensure that crypto tax solutions are transparent in how they calculate everything in order to defend yourself in an audit.

-In addition to crypto tax solutions, it’s important to keep crypto transactions and tax records on hand for at least five years (and preferably indefinitely).
+In addition to crypto tax evasion solutions, it’s important to keep crypto transactions and tax records on hand for at least five years (and preferably indefinitely).